medic/cht-docs/content/en/apps/tutorials/local-setup.md

 Check out the [cht-core respository](https://github.com/medic/cht-core) to your local machine, either by using the [Github Desktop app](https://desktop.github.com/) or by running the following command in the directory you want to check the code out into: `git clone https://github.com/medic/cht-core.git`.
 This will create a `cht-core` directory.

-Open your terminal or command line and navigate to `cht-core` directory which is where the `docker-compose.yml` file is.
+Open your terminal and navigate to `cht-core` directory which is where the `docker-compose.yml` file is.
 Run the command:

 ```shell
 docker-compose up